Letras Latinas: Current programs

-The Andrés Montoya Poetry Prize, in collaboration with University of Notre Dame Press, supports the publication of a first book by a Latino poet in the United States.
-The Andrés Montoya Poetry Prize Initiative (AMPPI) is a campaign that helped underwrite the publication of, A Jury of Trees—a posthumous book of poetry by Andrés Montoya co-published by Bilingual Press and Letras Latinas, as well as "Together We'll Be a Song: a celebration of Andrés Montoya, a symposium that took place in April 2018 in Fresno.
-The next deadline for the Prize is January 15, 2020.
-The judge is John Murillo.

 Letras Latinas/Red Hen Poetry Series

 The Letras Latinas/Red Hen Poetry Series (formerly Prize) supports the publication of a second or third book by a Latino poet residing in the United States in partnership with Red Hen Press.
 The Series now operates as an "Editor's Choice" award, and is curated by Francisco Aragón, Letras Latinas' founding Director.

 Pintura : palabra

 "PINTURA : PALABRA" is a multi-year initiative that encourages new Latino writing inspired by art, above all the Smithsonian American Art Museum exhibit, Our America: The Latino Presence in American Art.
 Aspects of the initiative included ekphrastic writing workshops; inviting writers to engage with the exhibit; and partnering with literary journals to publish portfolios of ekphrastic writing.
 The exhibit debuted its national tour in 2013 and concluded in 2017.
 The six resulting portfolios are currently part of a book arts project to mark the conclusion of the initiative.
 They appeared in Poetry (magazine), Poet Lore, Notre Dame Review, The Los Angeles Review, The Packinghouse Review, and the Western Humanities Review.
 Among the poets who contributed are Juan Felipe Herrera, Lorna Dee Cervantes, and Tino Villanueva.